-The ASLE community grant will fund both a theater production, and contributions to a community digital archive.
+The ASLE community grant of $5,000 will fund both a theater production, and contributions to a community digital archive.
 The youth-authored and directed musical theater production will tell Africatown’s story and the youth’s own experiences.
 In order to gather material for the production, participants will interview community members about Africatown’s history.
 These interviews will then be added to a larger digital archive being created through a collaborative community effort including elders, youth, nonprofit leaders, pastors, and members of the Oberlin College community.

 Collaborating organizations include: Clean Healthy Educated Safe & Sustainable (CHESS), an environmental justice organization; Success 4 the Future (S4tF), which mentors and provides opportunities for young men to engage in their communities; the Mobile County Training School Alumni Association (MCTS AA); and Oberlin College students and faculty.

 Learn more about Africatown and this project in these recent news articles:

 Judges: Mark Long, Keene State College, Byron Caminero-Santangelo, University of Kansas, Mary Tischler, Ginosko, and Amy McIntyre, ASLE